logo

 • The peak period of Irish immigration to Canada was during the Great Famine between 1845-1849.
 Most immigrants went to Canada because the fares were lower.
 Ships that reached Canada lost many passengers and even more died while in quarantine.
 From the reception station at Grosse-Ile, most survivors were sent to Montréal.
 The typhus outbreak of 1847 and 1848 killed many of the new immigrants.
 An economic boom following their arrival allowed many men to work in on the expanding railroad, in construction, in the logging industry, or on farms.

-On August 10 1850, the Charter of the Cataraqui Cemetery Company was issued to address the needs of recent immigrants who were not members of churches.
+On August 10 1850, the Cataraqui Cemetery in Kingston, Ontario was founded to meet the needs of recent immigrants who were not members of churches.
 The cemetery was outside the city, non-denominational, and anyone could be buried there.
-It was designed as a serene garden
+It was designed as a serene garden.

 robertanne@socal.rr.com